Federal, State, Tribal, and Local Responsibilities

-State and local government officials have the overall responsibility of deciding and implementing the appropriate protective actions for the public during a nuclear power plant radiological emergency.
-They are responsible for notifying the public to take protective actions, such as evacuation, sheltering in place or taking potassium iodide pills as a supplement.
-State and local officials base their decisions on the protective action recommendations by the nuclear power plant operator and their own radiological or health organizations.
-The NRC provides advice, guidance, and support to the State and local government officials.
+State and local government officials are responsible for deciding on and implementing appropriate public protective actions during a nuclear power plant radiological emergency.
+They are responsible for directing the public to carry out protective actions such as evacuation, sheltering in place or taking potassium iodide pills.
+State and local officials base their decisions on recommendations from plant personnel and their own radiological or health organizations.
+The NRC advises, guides and supports State and local government officials.
 Neither the nuclear power plant operator nor the NRC can order the public to take protective actions.

-For links to the State Emergency Management agencies, see FEMA's State Offices and Agencies of Emergency Management.
+State emergency management agency information is available from FEMA's State Offices and Agencies of Emergency Management.

 The NRC works with Federal, State, and local governments, interstate organizations, and Native American tribes.
 This cooperation ensures effective NRC relations and communications with these organizations.
 It also promotes greater awareness and mutual understanding of the policies, activities, and concerns of all parties involved, as they relate to radiological safety at NRC-licensed facilities.

 The NRC's State Liaison Officer Program works with governor-appointed State Liaison Officers to improve cooperation and two-way communication between the NRC and the States.

 The NRC fosters effective interaction with Native American tribes through the Federal, State, and Tribal Liaison Program, using the Tribal Protocol Manual.
 For additional information, see Liaison with Native Americans.

 Page Last Reviewed/Updated Monday, March 29, 2021